-This directory contains the explanations and recommended user actions for error and status messages.
-If the directory is removed, the SEM command and the question mark feature can not gather explanations of error messages.
+This directory contains the explanations and recommended actions for error and status messages.
+If the directory is removed, the Show Expanded Message (SEM) command and the question mark feature cannot gather explanations of error messages.
 It is recommended that you keep this directory on your system disk.

-.S\$LANG
+.
+S\$LANG